WELCOME TO CCOLD 2025

-Please join us for the 13th Annual Canadian Conference on Lymphoproliferative Disorders (CCOLD) taking place as a hybrid conference in Banff, Alberta on March 24 to 26, 2023.
+Please join us for the 15th Annual Canadian Conference on Lymphoproliferative Disorders (CCOLD) taking place as a hybrid conference in Lake Louise, Alberta on March 21 to 23, 2025.

 Internationally known researchers in Lymphoproliferative Disorders will provide keynote lectures and their perspectives on optimal management.